 fter more than 40 years, the Cato Journal ended publication with the Fall 2021 issue.
 It is difficult to overstate the influence and impact of the journal; for as long as Cato has been among the most effective voices for liberty in Washington, the Cato Journal remained one of the most credible, reliable, and visible sources of innovative, pro-liberty policy analysis in the nation.
-Indeed, at a time when the modern liberty move-
+Indeed, at a time when the modern liberty movement was still in its infancy, the Cato Journal helped establish libertarian ideas in the mainstream policy debate.